idelchi/gocry/README.md

 `gocry` is a command-line utility for encrypting and decrypting files using a specified key.

 Defaults to deterministic AES‑SIV encryption.
 Use a 128‑hex key (64 bytes).
-For non‑deterministic AES‑CTR set `--deterministic=false` and use a 64‑hex key (32 bytes).
+For randomized mode (`--deterministic=false`) gocry uses AES‑CTR for confidentiality and HMAC‑SHA256 (keys derived via HKDF) for integrity.
+Use a 64‑hex key (32 bytes).

 It supports both file encryption and line-by-line encryption based on directives within the file.